 Is Art a Medium to Portray Your Inner Feelings?

 Used as a medium to portray your inner feelings, art can be a therapeutic activity that can be used to help not just artists, but everyone else to communicate, fight off stress, unload their anxieties, and analyse the different sides of their personalities.
-Expressing your innermost emotions also helps to improve your mental health as well as the physical and emotional well-being, no matter how old you are.
-Psychologists as well as art experts believe that artistic self-expression improve people’s conflict and problem resolution skills, develop good interpersonal skills, manage and regulate behaviour, reduce anxiety and stress, boost self-esteem, and develop self-awareness.
+Expressing your innermost emotions also helps to improve your mental health as well as your physical and emotional well-being, no matter how old you are.

 Here are some artistic self-expression that could help encourage truthful self-expression, analysis of different emotions, and the portrayal of one’s inner feelings.